Beautiful and rare pre-war Mercedes-Benz Sports Phaeton together with superb models from Auburn, Cord and Packard among newest consignments

 Offered from the Heritage Collections & Gardens Automobile Collection, the respected New England-based museum celebrating American heritage, are three noteworthy pre-war cars: a 1937 Cord 812 Phaeton with beautiful Art Deco styling, innovative front wheel-drive and sophisticated pre-selector transmission; a stunning 1933 Packard Eight Convertible Victoria with the desirable open coachwork styled by Dietrich; and a beautifully presented 1931 Chevrolet Rumble Seat Coupe equipped with many optional extras.

 These and many more rare and historic motorcars from around the world will be offered at Bonhams Scottsdale Auction on Thursday, January 16th at the beautiful Westin Kierland Resort & Spa in Scottsdale, Arizona.
-For more information, to register to bid and to order a catalog, please visit bonhams.com/scottsdale
+For more information, to register to bid and to order a catalogue, please visit bonhams.com/scottsdale

 NOTES FOR EDITORS